• Skip to primary navigation

 If you’re not prepared to eat a whole loaf slice by slice, consider making:

-• French Toast - Cut a slice of banana bread into roughly ¾ - 1-inch thick pieces, dip in a simple custard, pan fry with butter and slather in peanut butter.
+• French Toast - Cut an individual slice of banana bread into roughly ¾ - 1-inch thick pieces, dip in a simple custard, pan fry with butter and slather in peanut butter.
 YUM!

 • Sweet Crumb Topping - The first step is to break the remaining banana bread into crumbles using your hands and toss with a bit of butter, vanilla, and extra spices.
 Spread out on a parchment-lined baking sheet and bake at 350F until golden and crunchy, about 7-10 minutes.